min2ha/ukwa-site/content/target/69167/index.en.md

   "subject": "Brexit"
 }

-# TUC Blog:  Brexit must not bring a bonfire of workers’ rights

 Unions across Europe are arguing for the Brexit deal to guarantee a level playing field between the UK and EU on workers’ rights.
 The deal must protect all the hard-won rights that currently come through the EU.
 And the deal must be dynamic – when EU workplace rights improve, UK workers must not be left behind.